pillowmermaid/TechnoHorrorRPG/v-0.2/README.md

-# TechnoHorror RPG Client
+# TechnoHorror RPG

-The client folder is where all the fun, game stuff happens.
-Player/Hostile Party as well as the battle system and other gameplay code will be found here.
+The src folder is where all the fun, game stuff happens.

 ## Table of Contents